BernanR/be-vue3-notification/README.md

 ### Animations

-bounce animate is been setup by default but you can change it, follow the list of all animations:
+bounce animate is been setup by default, but you can change it.
+Follow the list of all animations:
 **bounce**,
 **slide**,
 **fade**,